KeyboardKobold/WSL/README.md

 ### Enforce LF

-Most editors in the Windows environment will be able to handle LF and CRLF, but using CRLF can lead to a dirtied git repository, as files are marked changed even if the only change was the line endings.
+Most editors in the Windows environment will be able to handle LF and CRLF (even notepad.exe can handle LF), but using CRLF with WSL can lead to a dirtied git repository, as files are marked changed even if the only change was the line endings.
 This happens quite frequently.

 This can be solved by enforcing LF.